- How to Adjust Workouts to Your Fitness Level

 To check which equipment is needed for a specific workout:

-- Go to the Plan tab.
+- Open the Plan tab.

 - Tap Go to Workout for the session you want to do.